 specify the type of value that the constant will hold.

-optionally impose a NOT NULL
+optionally imposes a NOT NULL

 constraint on the constant.
 This prevents the constant from storing NULL or an empty string.